Hector's House

-Hector's House (French La Maison de Toutou) is a French children's television series using glove puppets.
+Hector's House (French La Maison de Toutou and German Toutou) is a French children's television series using glove puppets.
 It was first broadcast in France on 1ère chaine on 27 October 1966 and ran over seven series and 78 episodes.
 It was re-voiced in English and broadcast on BBC1 on 9 September 1968 and repeated throughout the 1970s.
-Each episode lasted 5 minutes and it was regularly given the pre-six o'clock time slot that brought children's programmes to a close.
+Each episode lasted five minutes and it was regularly given the pre-six o'clock time slot that brought children's programmes to a close.

 It was written and performed by Georges Croses with puppeteers Agnès Vannier and Georges Tournaire, using 60 cm (2') tall puppets on a garden set.
 The English version followed the French script faithfully with minor deviations.

 Characters and setting

 Affable, but sometimes pompous, Hector the dog (named Toutou, literally meaning "doggie", in the original French version) lives in a house with a beautiful garden.
 He is a proud gardener and handyman, never far from his tool shed.
 The motherly, but mischievous, Zsazsa the cat (named Zouzou in the original) lives with him.
 Kiki the frog is a neighbour who constantly visits the garden through a hole in the garden wall and claims to be a meteorologist.

 Hector desires order and tranquillity, and is always thinking up ways to improve himself and his garden.
 He is willing to assist his two friends in their activities, but often finds them at odds with his own.
 Kiki and Zsazsa also often play tricks on him, but he always takes this in good humour and ends each episode breaking the fourth wall to address the camera with his catchphrase: "I'm a great big [whatever he was] old Hector."

 Although named after the house, all stories occur in the garden and action within the house is only seen through the open windows.

 The humour employed is indebted to the French film comedies of Jacques Tati who often portrayed a man strangely at odds with his surroundings.